craftykate/bhs-sample-project-site/README.md

-# BHS Sample Project Website
+# Intro to HTML and CSS

 Companion site to Intro to HTML for BHS.
 Visit https://craftykate.github.io/bhs-sample-project-site/ to see it live